AzrielOdin/FakioLegacy/README.md

 # Fakio Legacy

-App done for interview with documentation overviw of structure
+App done for interview with documentation overviw of structure of how project like this should look

 ## ✨ Features